Using MergerFS to combine multiple hard drives into one unified media storage

 └── movies

-But how to keep track of what files are in which hard drive?
-How to just not worry about where they end up?
-MergerFS that’s how.
+What a mess!
+And with movies spread across multiple drives, how to keep track of what files are in which hard drive?
+What if we could just not worry about which drives specific files are in and they could all be together in mount point?
+MergerFS to the rescue!
 It will unify all three drives into one mount point where you can access everything.
-The file structure will be like this:
+The new file structure will then be like this:

 ├── movies